xindongnov/DEAP/README.md

 cp DEAP/config.yaml .
 ```

-Then your folder structure should like this:
+Then your folder structure would be like this:

 > PROJECT/
 ├── data  *(store your data)